diegonery465/diegonery465/README.md

 sim a forma como você coloca em prática, tecnologia bem aplicada pode e irá transformar o mundo para melhor.
 Experiência em Devops, infraestrutura, Redes de Computadores, MultiCloud e Cybersecurity.

-The pursuit of knowledge and improvement is part of our life.
+The pursuit of knowledge and improvement is a fundamental part of our lives.
 Knowledge is not just about what you learn, but also how you put it into practice.
 Well-applied technology can and will transform the world for the better.
-Experience in DevOps infrastructure, Computer Networks, MultiCloud, and Cybersecurity.
+I have experience in DevOps infrastructure, computer networks, multi-cloud environments, and cybersecurity.
 ```
 </h3>